SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-interact-with-an-activity.md

 |➀|Instructs given class to live in the context of an activity.|
 |➁|Injects router to get URL parameters|

-This activity handle allows interaction with the activity, e.g. to change properties.
+This activity handle allows interaction with the activity, e.g. to change the activity panel width.

 [menu-overview]: /README.md
 [menu-workbench]: /resources/site/workbench.md